 Another island worth visiting is Venice’s Lido, the main beach island and a destination associated with the city’s faded glories.
 Walk on the sands and look back at the grand hotels along this strip, one of which inspired Thomas Mann’s iconic tale, Death in Venice.

-These days the former Hotel des Bains is being transformed into luxury apartments, but squint and you might recognise the location from the timeless black and white film.
+These days the former Hotel des Bains is undergoing a transformation into a new luxury hotel, but squint and you might recognise the location from the timeless black and white film.
 Put it on your free Venice things to do list!